Dyalog/APLCourse/docs/array-logic-data-driven-conditionals.md

 ```

 !!!Question "What are those boxes around the output?"
 	We have just created a <dfn>nested array</dfn>.
 These are arrays in which each element contains another array more complex than a single number or character.
-The next section on [selecting from arrays](./selecting-from-arrays.md) introduces them in more detail.
+The next section on [multidimensional and nested arrays](./multidimensional-and-nested-arrays.md) introduces them in more detail.

 	If you do not see lines around the output of the last expression above in your interpreter session, turn boxing on:
 	```APL